alrra/travis-scripts/doc/handle-multiple-jobs.md

 # Handle multiple jobs

-If your build has mutiple jobs, you will want these travis scripts to be executed only one, and for that you will need to use [`travis-after-all`](https://github.com/alrra/travis-after-all#readme).
+If your build has multiple jobs, you will want these travis scripts to be executed only once, and for that you will need to use [`travis-after-all`](https://github.com/alrra/travis-after-all#readme).

  1. Install `travis-after-all` as a `devDependency`